 Since I started blogging in the summer of 2012, I’ve used and tested many products and applications.
 By now, I finally have a solid setup of working tools that I love using every day.

-Below you’ll find a list of these tools, plus a few other recommendations, which range from lifestyle programs and travel essentials to fitness and diet resources.
-This is the good stuff that I keep recommending (asked and unasked) to my friends and everyone I meet.
+Below you’ll find a list of these tools, plus a few other recommendations, ranging from lifestyle programs and travel essentials to fitness and diet resources.
+This is the good stuff that I keep recommending to my friends and everyone I meet.

 Most links will lead you to a resource’s original website, while the 🛒 emojis bring you to the resource’s Amazon product page.
 Book titles are directly linked to the Amazon store.

-*Please note that this page is a work in progress.
-Next update is scheduled for summer 2017.
+Please note that this page is a work in progress · Last update: July 5, 2017

 · Simplenote – notes app